 Earlier this fall the Canadian government significantly down-scaled the diplomatic and financial resources devoted to helping make a difference in Sudan when the high-level Sudan Task Force was disbanded.
 The decision conveyed a disappointing message that Canada is less concerned about Sudan, at a time when the situation there is the most volatile it has been in years.

 Ahmed Ezz, a mechanical engineer, talks about his voluntary work with Operation Anti-Sexual Harrassment/Assault (OpAntiSH), an activist organization based in Cairo, Egypt, known for intervening in sexual assaults by mobs in Tahrir Square.

 When people find out that a woman has been sexually harassed and assaulted, their first reaction is “what was she wearing?”.
 They always lay the blame on the women themselves.
 I’ve witnessed this so many times.

-By Jacqueline Hansen, Major Campaigns and Women’s Rights Campaigner
+By Jackie Hansen, Major Campaigns and Women’s Rights Campaigner